santiagxf/prometheus/FireDetection/README.md

             <ul>
                 <li>We use transfer learning with a pretrained image classification models to extract visual features, as these tend to generalize fairly well.</li>
                 <li>The representations learned for task A (typically a high-level task) are applied to task B (typically a lower-level task).
 The degree of success at task B indicates how much the task A model has learned about task B.</li>
-                <li>In the processes we take a pre-trained model and “fine-tuning” the model with your our own dataset.
+                <li>In the processes we take a pre-trained model (AlexNet) and “fine-tuning” the model with our own dataset.
 The idea is that this pre-trained model will act as a feature extractor.
-You will remove the last layer of the network and replace it with your own classifier.
-You then freeze the weights of all the other layers and train the network normally.</li>
+By removing the last layer of the network and replacing it with our own classifier we achieve better performance with less data.
+Then we freeze the weights of all the other layers and train the network normally.</li>
             </ul>
         </li>
         <li>Non-maximum suppression: Overlapping boxes are combined into a single bounding box.
 We used Intel Math Library for Python in a C implementation as computing efficiency is critical for speed.</li>